curtisbarnard/BANKI/BANKI.md

 	- **Use:** The lang attribute can be used on various elements (typically html, p, li...)
 	- **Example:** You can set the whole site as being english by setting the html element `<html lang="en">` Or you could set a paragraph as spanish with `<p lang="es">`
 	- **Source:** https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang
-- [ ]   What kind of things must you be wary of when design or developing for multilingual sites?
+- [ ]   What kinds of things must you be wary of when designing or developing for multilingual sites?
 	- **Explanation:**
 	- **Use:**
 	- **Example:**
 	- **Source:**
-- [ ]   What are data- attributes good for?
+- [ ]   What are `data-` attributes good for?
 	- **Explanation:**
 	- **Use:**
 	- **Example:**